wiaidp/MDFA-tutorial/README.md

-The MDFA tutorial project on github is a collection of exercises and case studies introducing to and working with the MDFA (Multivariate Direct Filter Approach).
+The MDFA tutorial project on github is a collection of exercises and case studies introducing to (and working with) the MDFA -Multivariate Direct Filter Approach.

 Author: Marc Wildi (https://marcwildi.com)

-Project on github:
+Repository:
 https://github.com/wiaidp/MDFA-tutorial

-Background (about me, references books/articles): https://wiaidp.github.io/MDFA-tutorial/about
+Background (references, links):

-The project:
+https://wiaidp.github.io/MDFA-tutorial/about

-There are four sub folders in this project: Common functions, Literature, output, Tutorials.
+Project:
-Tutorials are numbered in increasing order of complexity.
+The project folder contains four sub folders: 1.
+Common functions, 2.
+Literature, 3. output, 4.
+Tutorials.

 Start the tutorial: click on the R project icon (in the main folder MDFA-tutorial) to open the project in R Studio.
 Load any of the tutorials contained in the Tutorials sub folder into R Studio.
 Run the code.
+Tutorials are numbered in increasing order of complexity.

 The MDFA  is a prediction approach that emphasizes the structure of generic prediction problems (one step-ahead, multi-steap ahead, signal extraction) and the importance of aligning forecasting methods with the forecaster’s research priorities.